Mexico's Mayan Trail

 Day 2 - Mexico City

 Cosmopolitan and cultured, Mexico City is a true melting pot of all cultures and classes.
 The city proudly showcases both ancient civilisation and modern city life.
 We’ll waste no time in getting to know this city sprawl on our tour, which takes us to the Metropolitan Cathedral, and the National Palace with its famous collection of murals illustrating the history of Mexico.
 (National Palace has limited opening times, if closed an alternative visit will be arranged).
 Later, there’ll be plenty of time to soak up the treasures of the National Museum of Anthropology - one of the top attractions the city has to offer and an introduction to the sights that await us later in the holiday.
-Please note: The National Palace is often closed for visits to the public at late notice.
-If you're unable to visit during the city tour, then your guide will visit an alternative location.
+This afternoon, we’ll visit a local bakery to try the traditional ‘pan de muerto’ (bread of the dead) accompanied by coffee or hot chocolate.
+This special sweet bread is baked in the weeks leading up to the celebrations and often decorated with bone-shaped crosses.
+We’ll then visit Coyoacan to enjoy the festivities held here during Dia de los Muertos.

 Day 7 - Tehuantepec